CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 We yet have to see whether and how we integrate it & utilize it in our overall AALE methodology & construct... _**yet, to put it in a nutshell with a formula by our AALE colleague Steve who pretty much encapsulates the whole thing:**_

-**... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours that make them fit for the new legal systems. _Not every AI-AAS can be a Legal Agent; it will have to be designed for that purpose.**_
+**... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours _that make them fit for the new legal systems.
+Not every AI-AAS can be a Legal Agent ; it will have to be designed for that purpose._**

 More later.